NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Green Tongue.md

 **Prerequisites** Green Empathy
 * * *
 You share a special kinship with all things green and living.
-You (and your leshy familiar, if you have one) are constantly under the effects of [[Spells/Speak with Plants|Speak with Plants]].
+You (and your leshy familiar, if you have one) are constantly under the effects of [[Speak with Plants|Speak with Plants]].
 Most non-creature plants recognize you as a druid of the leaf order and are friendly to you.

 *Source: Pathfinder Core Rulebook*
 *OGL*